Table of Contents

 Typically, you can order open caption encoding or caption encoding.
 Open caption encoding means the captions are burned into the video and can’t be turned off or on. caption encoding means the video will be viewed offline, but users can still toggle the captions on or off using the “CC” button.”

 Integrations and APIs link disparate systems or platforms to make it easy to share information and build workflows between the two.

-With captioning, they help eliminate mundane steps when using a captioning vendor.
+With captioning, they help eliminate mundane steps when using a closed captioning vendor.